 How to Cut Grapes to Prevent Choking

-Babies choking on bite-sized foods is (understandably) a major concern for parents.
+The fear of babies choking on bite-sized foods is (understandably) a major concern for parents.
 The good news?
-You can cross one of those choking hazards off your long list of parenting worries by cutting grapes in half.
+You can cross one of those choking hazards off your list of worries by cutting grapes in half.
 Cutting grapes for babies requires slicing the grape into small sections in order to prevent choking.
 Sounds simple enough, right?

 Experts say there is a certain way of cutting grapes to avoid choking.
 “Babies need grapes cut for them the long way because they have a very small airway and are not very adept at chewing, sometimes swallowing pieces that are too large,” explains pediatric nutrition expert Deborah Malkoff-Cohen, RD, CDN, CDE.